top of page

 • Also by creating pamphlets and they could help give them out in advance

-• When were not there she reviews the english lessons we have taught them.
+• When we are not there she reviews the English lessons we have taught them.

 • We need to teach them a wide array of topics, so they have a deeper understanding of the whole language.